pgailinas/videoqa-representation-comparison/docs/index.md

 By using identical text representations, classification methods, and evaluation procedures for both representation-based pipelines, the experimental framework isolates the impact of the video representation itself.
 This controlled design enables direct comparison between pretrained and learned representations while providing a consistent baseline through Qwen2-VL-7B.

-The modular notebook workflow allows each stage of the experimental pipeline to be executed, validated, and extended independently while supporting reproducible experimentation using both development subsets and the complete NExT-QA dataset.

 ---

 ### Pipeline Flowchart